-While EGTRRA's expiration presents a timing issue focused on a specific date, the individual AMT is an issue for which time is a critical element but in a less specific way: absent legislative action, as each year passes more and more individuals will be subject to the AMT rather than the regular tax.
+The individual alternative minimum tax presents a time-sensitive issue for Congress: as each year passes more and more individuals will be subject to the AMT rather than the regular tax.
 According to one recent study, in 2001 2.4 million individual income tax returns (1.8% of the total) contained an AMT liability; in 2004 an estimated 3.5 million returns (2.6%) had an AMT liability.
-In 2010, an estimated 37.1 million returns (25.6%) will owe the AMT.21 The portion will decline for a number of years thereafter if EGTRRA's expiration occurs as scheduled, but then will resume growth.
-Congress has debated the AMT over much of 2007, and on October 25, Chairman Rangel of the House Ways and Means Committee introduced an omnibus tax bill that has AMT reduction and repeal as one chief focus.
+In 2010, an estimated 37.1 million returns (25.6%) will owe the AMT.27 The portion will decline for a number of years thereafter if EGTRRA's expiration occurs as scheduled, but then will resume growth.

 The reason for the increase in the applicability of the AMT is its basic mechanics.
 The AMT functions like a parallel income tax, with lower rates than the regular tax but with a broader base - that is, with fewer deductions, exemptions, credits, and special tax preferences than are allowable under the regular tax.
 Each year, a taxpayer pays either his or her regular tax or the tentative AMT, whichever is higher.
 Taxpayers are permitted a flat exemption amount in calculating their AMT.
 However, the exemption is fixed at a flat dollar amount that is not indexed for inflation.
 And while the AMT only has two rate brackets (26% and 28%), the bracket dividing point is likewise not indexed.
-In contrast, the structural features of the regular income tax - personal exemptions, the standard deduction, and ratebracket thresholds - are indexed.
+In contrast, the structural features of the regular income tax - personal exemptions, the standard deduction, and rate-bracket thresholds - are indexed.
 Thus, as time passes and incomes grow in both real and nominal terms, the AMT exceeds the regular tax for more taxpayers.
 The phenomenon was magnified by the rate reductions and tax cuts for married couples provided by EGTRRA and JGTRRA as well as other tax cuts enacted in the past.
-As described above, Congress addressed the AMT on a temporary basis in 2001 and 2003 under EGTRRA and JGTRRA by increasing the exemption amount, thus reducing the number of taxpayers who would otherwise pay the AMT.
-In 2004, the Working Families Tax Relief Act (WFTRA; P.L.
-108-311) extended through 2005 an exemption amount of \$58,000 for married couples and \$40,250 for single filers.
-In 2006 the Tax Increase Prevention and Reconciliation Act (P.L.
-109-222) extended the increased exemption for one year.
-Under TIPRA, the exemption amount is \$42,500 (singles) and \$62,550 (couples) for 2006.
-Absent further action, the exemption amounts will revert in 2007 to the pre-EGTRRA amounts of \$45,000 and \$33,750 for couples and singles, respectively.